Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 Non-folding, but still compact, designs are produced in the USA by Coleman Powersports, with seven models in their mini bike range.

-Larger than the DiBlasi models, they are heavier, with larger engines and improved performance.
+Larger than the DiBlasi models, they are also heavier, with larger engines and improved performance.

 Internal Combustion — Two-Wheel Drive Motorcycles

-The low weight and high power-to-weight ratio of conventional motorcycles deliver a lot of mobility but where terrain accessibility is a key performance criterion, a small number of manufacturers make motorcycles where both wheels are driven.
+The low weight and high power-to-weight ratio of conventional motorcycles deliver a lot of mobility, but where terrain accessibility is a key performance criterion, a few manufacturers make motorcycles where both wheels are driven.

-The single-cylinder four-stroke Christini AWD Military has been refined over several years, including features such foam filled tires, GPS, anti-stall automatic clutch and additional protection for vulnerable areas.
+The single-cylinder four-stroke Christini AWD Military has been refined over several years, including foam-filled tyres, GPS, anti-stall automatic clutch and additional protection for vulnerable areas.

-The Rokon Ranger and Trail-Breaker both use a chain-driven front wheel and have been continually developed over a twenty-five-year period, with a wealth of accessories available.
-The tyres can be filled with water or fuel, both wheels are powered and with the 200cc petrol engine can tow 900kg loads.
+The Rokon Ranger and Trail-Breaker use a chain-driven front wheel and have been continually developed over twenty-five years, with a wealth of accessories available.
+The tyres can be filled with water or fuel, both wheels are powered and with the 200cc petrol engine, can tow 900 kg loads.

-There is also a longer wheelbase version available that has an extended load bed called the Mototractor and various sidecars and trailers can be used.
+There is also a longer wheelbase version available with an extended load bed called the Mototractor and various sidecars and trailers can be used.

 KTM and Kawasaki have also developed all-wheel-drive motorcycles with different approaches, and hydraulic and mechanical connections to the front wheel.